-- 1. Adding a class - a.
+- a.
 With instructor and advisor signatures, open classes may be added in person. - b.
 Closed classes Students may request the instructor's signature and a written recommendation from their advisor. - 2.
 With advisor approval, dropping a class may be done in person. - 3.
-Withdrawing from all classes requires completion of the Request to Withdraw from All Classes form.
-The Complete Withdrawal Form is available at the Student Service Center
+Withdrawing from all classes after the start of the semester requires completion of the Request to Withdraw from All Classes form.
+The Complete Withdrawal Form is available at the Student Service Center and online.
+Signatures from Financial Aid, a General Advisor, and the Cashier are required before submitting the form to the Student Service Center.